Broken Promises: Teachers Sue U.S. Over Student Loans That Weren't Forgiven

 Congress created the program more than a decade ago to encourage public service.
 So, if you make loan payments for 10 years and you work in a qualifying job for the government or a nonprofit, the program promises to forgive the remainder of your federal student loan debt.

 That promise sounded really good to a lot of people.
-More than a million have filed official paperwork to take part in the program.
+More than 1 million have filed official paperwork to take part in the program.
 But there's a problem.

 "The promise is broken, virtually all the time," says Randi Weingarten, the president of the American Federation of Teachers.
 "This is a debacle."